numba/numba/docs/source/developer/contributing.rst

 Code and documentation should generally fit within 80 columns, for maximum readability with all existing tools (such as code review UIs).

+In addition:

+* Docstrings should adhere to the [NumPy docstring convention](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html).
+* Lines are terminated with \r\n (Windows style).

 Stability
 '''''''''